UAE Trade License for Social Media Influencers: Complete 2026 Guide

 It also enables influencers to legally operate as a business entity, present bills, sign contracts, and partner with companies.

-An e-commerce license is suitable for influencers selling directly from their social media platforms (e.g., from Instagram stores) or selling intangible products.
+An e-commerce license in dubai is suitable for influencers selling directly from their social media platforms (e.g., from Instagram stores) or selling intangible products.
 Influencers engaging in affiliate marketing, product sales, or promotions can also use this license.

-Marketing & PR License
+Marketing & PR License for Social Media Consultants and Brand Managers

 This license is recommended for marketing and social media consultancy service-providing influencers.
 It covers influencers operating social media accounts for clients or offering branding, digital marketing, or public relations services.
 It suits both consultancy work and influencer operations.